luluzhou1/alinush.github.io/_includes/refs.md

 [^BGJplus23e]: **Threshold Signatures in the Multiverse**, by Leemon Baird and Sanjam Garg and Abhishek Jain and Pratyay Mukherjee and Rohit Sinha and Mingyuan Wang and Yinuo Zhang, *in Cryptology ePrint Archive, Paper 2023/063*, 2023, [[URL]](https://eprint.iacr.org/2023/063)

 [^BGJT14]: **A Heuristic Quasi-Polynomial Algorithm for Discrete Logarithm in Finite Fields of Small Characteristic**, by Barbulescu, Razvan and Gaudry, Pierrick and Joux, Antoine and Thomé, Emmanuel, *in Advances in Cryptology -- EUROCRYPT 2014*, 2014

+[^BGKplus18e]: **Multiparty Non-Interactive Key Exchange and More From Isogenies on Elliptic Curves**, by Dan Boneh and Darren Glass and Daniel Krashen and Kristin Lauter and Shahed Sharif and Alice Silverberg and Mehdi Tibouchi and Mark Zhandry, *in Cryptology ePrint Archive, Paper 2018/665*, 2018, [[URL]](https://eprint.iacr.org/2018/665)

 [^BGKplus19]: **Handel: Practical Multi-Signature Aggregation for Large Byzantine Committees**, by Olivier Bégassat and Blazej Kolad and Nicolas Gailly and Nicolas Liochon, *in CoRR*, 2019, [[URL]](http://arxiv.org/abs/1906.05132)